In the beginning God created the heaven and the earth.

 As a final note, UV irradiation on Mars is limited to the first millimeters, but energetic particles (solar energetic particles (SEP) and galactic cosmic rays (GCR)) can go deeper in the subsurface, reach organic molecules and contribute to their degradation.
 A SEP dose of 600–700 mGy/yr can reach the surface of Mars and penetrate to around 10 cm, while GCR are typically capable of penetrating up to 3 m into the subsurface (Parnell et al., 2007) and over geological time, deactivate spores and degrade organic species.
 Therefore, future work should study the influence of the minerals on the preservation of organic molecules under simulated Mars conditions using SEP and GCR.

+Since SEP and GCR penetrate far deeper than the UV studied in the Mars Chamber, they would clearly predominate.
 Remember that Mars is the most likely place where astrobiologists think life could survive beyond the Earth.
 “The detection of organic molecules associated with extra-terrestrial life has been primarily focused on Mars due to its proximity to Earth, evidences of a congenial past environment and potential to support microbial life,” the paper begins.
 Anybody see potential there now that the results are in?

 Get real."
 CEH